 The results obtained at the level of the different varieties showed a morphological diversity within the characters studied under the results of Kiébré et al. 2016 which proved that the agro-morphological evaluation of the 41 accessions of Burkina Faso revealed the existence of several discriminant characters thus reflecting a very great morphological diversity within the material studied.
-Our results are also in agreement with those of Mbaye et al. (2001) which showed that the leaves of Corchorus L. have many common characteristics.
-However, a closer observation reveals differential characteristics that allow a better identification of these species.
+Our results are also in agreement with those of Mbaye et al. (2001) which showed that the leaves of C. olitorius have many common characteristics.
+However, a closer observation reveals differential characteristics that allow a better evaluation of agromorphological parameters of including varieties.